 Earth average density = 5,514 kg / m3

-- Mercury’s core is about 4,148 kilometers wide in diameter, 85 percent of planet’s mean diameter.
+- Mercury’s core is about 4,148 kilometers wide in diameter, 85 percent of the planet’s mean diameter.

 Mercury core diameter = 4,148 km

 - Although Mercury is closest to the Sun, it is not the hottest planet.
-Venus is the hottest planet of our Solar System.
+Venus is the hottest planet in our Solar System.